ufal/npfl129/exam/questions.md

-- Write down the MSE loss of a regression problem, and formulate the bias-variance trade-off, i.e., the decomposition of expected MSE loss (with respect to a randomly sampled test set) into bias, variance and irreducible error terms.
+- Write down the MSE loss of a regression problem, and formulate the bias-variance trade-off, i.e., the decomposition of expected MSE loss (with respect to a randomly sampled test set) into bias, variance, and irreducible error terms.
 [10]

 #### Questions@:, Lecture 13 Questions
 - Considering statistical hypothesis testing, define type I errors and type II errors (in terms of the null hypothesis).
-Finally define what a significance level is.
+Finally, define what a significance level is.
 [5]

 - Explain what a test statistic and a p-value are.
 [5]

 - Write down the steps of a statistical hypothesis test.
 [5]

-- Explain the differences between a one-sample test, two-sample test and a paired test.
+- Explain the differences between a one-sample test, two-sample test, and a paired test.
 [5]

-- When considering multiple comparison problem, define the family-wise error rate, and formulate the Bonferroni correction, which allows to limit the family-wise error rate by a given $\alpha$.
+- When considering multiple comparison problem, define the family-wise error rate, and formulate the Bonferroni correction, which allows limiting the family-wise error rate by a given $\alpha$.
 [5]

 - For a trained model and a given test set with $N$ examples and metric $E$, write how to estimate 95\% confidence intervals using bootstrap resampling.